+Under 21

-Under 21 .02% 21 or older .08% or .04%, if you are driving a commercial vehicle.
+.08% or .04%, if you are driving a commercial vehicle.
 Depending on the circumstances of your arrest, you may be charged with a DUI even if you have a BAC that is within the legal limits above.

-^{}BAC = blood alcohol content
+BAC = blood alcohol content